CGurity/SDA/en/_activities/0201-Introduction-to-policies.md

     * There was a security incident which clearly showed that the policy is not effective in a certain scenario and must be reformulated to better face future risks.
     * There was a significant change in the mission and vision of the organization and the policy should be refreshed to adapt to the change in operations.

-    Security policies must be respected by all members of the organization, for this reason, it is important that those in charge of management and operations are involved in the process, approve these policies and help their compliance during daily basis operations.
+    Security policies must be respected by all members of the organization.
+For this reason, it is important that those in charge of management and operations are involved in the process, approve these policies and help ensure compliance during day-to-day operations.

 2. Expose the concept of the security directive to the group: